-Since 1995 JRF has invested over $15.8 million in the community through its grant program and over $1.4 million in scholarships.
+Since 1995 JRF has invested over $16 million in the community through grants and over $1.4 million in scholarships.
 As the Tri-Cities area’s only community foundation, we help donors create enduring legacies.
-Currently, through the generosity of our donors, we manage nine endowments, 54 scholarships, and three award programs.
+Currently, through the generosity of our donors, we manage nine endowments, 57 scholarships, and three award programs.

 John Randolph Foundation is one of Virginia’s 14 health legacy foundations and is the only public charity among them.
 JRF was initially established in 1991 as a supporting organization to the John Randolph Medical Center, a nonprofit hospital at the time.
 In 1995, the Medical Center was sold to Columbia/HCA, a for-profit corporation, and the Foundation became a separate, nonprofit organization.
 The proceeds from the sale were given to the Foundation to establish an endowment, which has grown steadily under our prudent investment policies.
 Today, this endowment supports the Foundation’s grant program, carrying out our mission to improve the health and well-being of the Tri-Cities area.

 JRF is a founding member of the Virginia Consortium of Health Philanthropy and is also a member of the Southeastern Council of Foundations and the Virginia Gift Planning Council.

 A Timeline of Growth

 John Randolph Foundation is established as a supporting organization to John Randolph Hospital.

 John Randolph Hospital is sold to HCA & the Foundation becomes an independent nonprofit.

 The 1st scholarship is established to honor Frank Boyce’s service to John Randolph Hospital & the Foundation as the 1st CEO.